openmrs/openmrs-distro-referenceapplication/README.md

 docker-compose up
 ```

-Microfrontend is accessible at http://localhost/mf
+OpenMRS Microfrontends UI is accessible at http://localhost/mf

-OpenMRS is accessible at http://localhost/openmrs
+OpenMRS Legacy UI is accessible at http://localhost/openmrs

 ---